 Let everyone know when the exchange will take place and where so they can start planning their shopping.
 Add the location to your Secret Santa draw rules (if you’re the group owner).

 Choose a budget that is affordable for everyone so as many people can participate as possible.
 To really keep the cost down, consider a white elephant gift exchange where participants wrap up a funny or repurposed gift.

 Or do a combination of both to mix it up for your group this year.

 Does your exchange have a theme?
 Is it meant to be sincere or a bit on the silly side, or a little of both?
 My family has, on occasion, assigned where all the gift exchange items should be purchased, like the grocery store or Walgreens or a craft shop.

 Also, it’s important to let people know what is and is not acceptable for the exchange.
 If you have family members with food allergies, maybe you choose not to gift food items in your exchange.
 Now’s the time to set the tone so everyone is on the same page.

 Suggest ideas for items to list

 We’ve all suffered from the “Hmmm…I don’t really know what I want for Christmas” response.
-Give your family a few ideas of things they could include on their wishlist.
+Check out this extensive list of 100+ prompts to help build a wish list.
 Also, remind everyone about the budget that has been set for the exchange, and ask them to include gift ideas that fit the set amount.

 Also, decide how the giftee’s name should be displayed on the package (I prefer gift labels) and if the “FROM:” part should list the gifter’s name or maybe “Your Secret Santa.”
 This would be a good time to say how you’ll reveal who each Secret Santa is.